wavesplatform/signer/README.md

 * [ProviderSeed](https://github.com/wavesplatform/provider-seed) developed by Waves team creates user account from SEED.
 ProviderSeed can be used at the app debugging stage.
 * [ProviderWeb](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange team uses an account created or imported into the Waves.Exchange web app via user's private key or seed phrase.
-* [ProviderCloud](https://github.com/waves-exchange/provider-web) developed by Waves.Exchange team uses an email-based Waves.Exchange.
+* [ProviderCloud](https://github.com/waves-exchange/provider-cloud) developed by Waves.Exchange team uses an email-based Waves.Exchange.

 You can also develop your own Provider, see the [Provider Interface](#provider-interface) section below.

 ### Signer + ProviderWeb: How It Works

 When Signer requests to sign a transaction, ProviderWeb opens an [iframe](https://html.spec.whatwg.org/multipage/iframe-embed-object.html), where the user can review transaction details and confirm or reject it.
 Upon confirmation, ProviderWeb generates a digital signature.
-User experience is represented in the following video.

- <iframe width="560" height="315" src="https://www.youtube.com/embed/OrcNtEP8XpU?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 <a id="restrictions"></a>
 ## Restrictions